 6.20.1 Applicability to language

+The vulnerability as specified inISO/IEC in TR 24772-1:2019 clause 6.20 is applicable to Fortran.
 Fortran has several situations where nested scopes occur.
 These include:

 Module procedures have a nested scope within their module host.